Menu

 Writing

-Handwriting begins in Reception class with mark-making, patterns, posture and pencil grip.
+Handwriting begins in EYFS with mark-making, patterns, posture and pencil grip.
 Children are taught to form letters correctly using the RWI letter formation sayings.
 In year 1 they progress to pre-cursive letter formation where each letter is correctly formed with a lead in, and lead out.
-Children begin to join at the end of year 2 and the beginning of year 3.
-Please refer to the handwriting policy for further detail.
+The focus continues on correct posture and pencil grip.
+Children, once secure on letter formation, begin to join at the end of year 2 and the beginning of year 3.
+Please refer to the handwriting policy for further detail and progression.

 Pupils are taught the importance of using grammar and punctuation correctly, so they can communicate clearly and convey their meaning effectively.
-Fo spelling we follow the Read, Write Inc. Spelling programme.
-The programme enables children to recap on the previous years’ spelling patterns and then introduces new patterns and sight words progressively from Y2 to Y6.
+For spelling we follow the Read, Write Inc. Spelling programme.
+The programme enables children to recap on the previous years’ spelling patterns and then introduces new patterns progressively from Y2 to Y6.
+Grammar is taught within our writing lessons and our grammar progression map shows how children develop these skills each year.

 Writing is celebrated in whole school ‘wonderful writing’ assemblies, on the ‘wonderful writing’ display in the hall, in corridor displays, writing themed days and in the newsletter.